The Common Program of the People's Republic of China 1949-1954

 10-03-1951 Construction of people's congresses at all levels and from all walks of life across the country

-Directive of the Government Administration Council regarding the convening of conferences of ch‘ü people’s representatives of all circles in cities with a population of more than one hundred thousand.
-Apr.24, 1951.
+24-04-1951 Directive of GAC on the convening of district people's representative conferences in cities with a population of more than 100,000

 General rules governing the organization of the consultative committees of the conferences of provincial and municipal people’s representatives of all circles.
 Passed Aug.
 3, 1951; approved Aug.
 16,1951; promulgated Aug.
 18,1951.